VA Loan Certificate Eligibility: What You Need to Know

 contact the National Guard.

-Can I get a COE as a Surviving Spouse of a Veteran?
+Can I Get a Coe as the Surviving Spouse of a Veteran?

 Conclusion